-Are you planning to go swimming with whale sharks in Exmouth, Australia?
+Are you planning to go snorkelling with whale sharks in Exmouth, Australia?
 If so, you’ve got plenty to look forward to.
 This once-in-a-lifetime experience will be something to look back on and cherish for the rest of your life.
 But the excitement of a holiday in Ningaloo doesn’t end here.
 In fact, there are a host of other activities to enjoy before and after you’ve spent some time admiring these amazing creatures.

 Exmouth is a compact town, with most of its facilities, shops and restaurants centrally located on or near Maidstone Crescent.
 There are also a few sights and attractions within walking distance – and a great deal more available if you opt for a hire car.